syncfusion-content/javascript-docs/js/RichTextEditor/Getting-Started.md

 # Getting Started

-This section briefly describes how to create and use **RichTextEditor** control using **Javascript** in your application.
+This section briefly describes how to create and use **RichTextEditor** control by using **Javascript** in your application.
 The **Essential JavaScript RichTextEditor (RTE)** control allows easily to edit contents, insert tables, images and to get the **HTML** content.
-In this section, you can learn how to use **RichTextEditor** for getting Feedback from the user.
+In this section, you can learn how to use **RichTextEditor** to get a feedback.
 The following screenshot demonstrates how the **RTE** control is used in Feedback form.

 ![](Getting-Started_images/Getting-Started_img1.png)